 What can you do with prosciutto crisps?

 - Munch on oven-roasted prosciutto as a snack (they might be even better than bacon-flavored potato chips).

-- Crumble prosciutto crisps over pasta, (especially on classic carbonara) or mashed potatoes.
+- Crumble prosciutto crisps over pasta, (especially on classic carbonara or cacio e pepe) or mashed potatoes.

 - Add to the crisps to soups and salads.